Tarnished26/First-Repository/Numerical Mathematics/README.md

-## Some important notes for the BFGS-Algorithm: (any mathematical symbols will be represented in the LaTeX language for a better reading.
+## Some important notes for the numerical methods: (any mathematical symbols will be represented in the LaTeX language for a better reading.
 May contain German explanations)
 `` Every Method here is based on solving linear equations or finding the inverse of a matrix A. ``
 - The Gauß-Jordan-Algorithm is perhaps the easiest way to determine the searched vector(s) x of a system of linear equations (A|b) with b being the solution vector.
 My version only functions with inverse matrices A, so that my algorithm only solves a unique vector x.
 - The QR-Decomposition describes every matrix A \in \mathbb{R}^{m \times n} with m \geq n in an easier way A = Q \cdot R, with Q being an orthogonal matrix, and R an upper triangular matrix.